 “We know from experience that customers love parading them around, and they’re a great size for regular grocery shops.
 Our cotton range is just as durable as our larger jute market bag collection, but a little easier to carry over your shoulder”, she explains.

-If you’re interested in this item, it’s available in four different colours – so you can pick out something vibrant for your dynamic spring theme.
+If you’re interested in this item, it’s available in four different colours – giving you the scope to pick out something vibrant for your new spring theme.

-Jess also spoke about the benefits of choosing a design that will be used well into the future.
+Jess also spoke about the benefits of choosing a design that will be handy well into the future.

 “The minute the weather warms up, it’s marathon season.
-So it might be worthwhile thinking about long-term visibility and investing in something like our recycled canvas bag.
+So it's worth thinking about long-term use, focusing on visibility and investing in something durable like our recycled canvas bag.
 It’s the perfect size for a large shopping spree and has an outer pocket that fits a water bottle, making it an added-value product for those that frequent the gym.
-It’s the type of tote that would be ideal for an edgy wine merchant”, enthuses Jess (who’s a keen endurance race competitor on the weekends).
+It’s the type of tote that would be ideal for an edgy wine merchant, with the potential for customers to want to take it out and about for other purposes”.
+(Jess is a keen endurance runner on the weekends, so she knows her oats).

 To make sure your fabric bag is the right fit: